 Engineers and researcher worked out on the concept of using solid materials which have the equivalent absorption capacity that of liquid materials.
 Because when compared to liquids sorbents, solids can be handled and treated with less operation cost if the packed bed or fluidised bed unit operation techniques are applied in the design.

 One of the best method for CO2 capture

-Liquid absorbent like potassium chromate (K2CrO4) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in solid state.
-The idea of using the solid form of potassium chromate as packed bed can give out some advantages over liquid operation like:
+Liquid absorbent like potassium chromate (K2CrO4) is used for removing the carbon dioxide by absorption operation and at room temperature, it exists in the solid state.
+The idea of using the solid form of potassium chromate as a packed bed can give out some advantages over a liquid operation like:

-- Avoiding the loss and leak of liquid sorbent in case of liquid operation which required a separator for recovery from carry over
+- Avoiding the loss and leak of liquid sorbent in case of a liquid operation which required a separator for recovery from carrying over

 - Eliminating the regeneration pumps and column from the process.